jslefche/sem_book/docs/02-Global_estimation.md

 ## [1] 0.6703465
 ```

-We can arrive at the same answer by looking at the (standardized) coefficients obtained through a multiple regression:
+As before, we can arrive at the same answer by looking at the (standardized) coefficients obtained through a multiple regression:

 ```r